Not-for-profit

 Here are a few elements to consider when writing a mission statement:

 • Tone.
 Establishing the correct tone involves a process of intentional word selection.
-If the language is too flowery and cumbersome, a great mission statement may not be taken seriously.
+If the language is too flowery, a great mission statement may not be taken seriously.
 Use appropriate language that's directed at the target audience and reflects the makeup of the organization.

 • Uniqueness.
-Since every not-for-profit organization is different, a mission statement should be customized to reflect your organization's needs and goals.
+Since every nonprofit is different, a mission statement should be customized to reflect your organization's needs and goals.